 Which terms are cached?

-Some predicted queries are selected to have their search results cached, anticipating those being chosen as the final query.
+Some predictive queries are selected to have their search results cached, anticipating those being chosen as the final query.

 Many factors could be used to select which are cached: